Best daily deals

 A chart showing the isolation performance of the AiAiAi TMA-2 MFG4

-On-ear headphones are popular because they’re usually pretty comfortable, but they come with their own drawbacks inherent to the design—namely, they don’t isolate all that well.
-While the AiAiAi TMA-2 MFG4 sounds great when everything’s perfect, it’s not always possible to get that result.
+On-ear headphones aren’t popular because they’re usually pretty uncomfortable, and they come with drawbacks inherent to the design — they don’t isolate all that well.
+While the AiAiAi TMA-2 MFG4 sounds great when everything’s perfect, that’s not always possible.

-By far, the most important factor for how on-ear headphones sound is how well you can get the things to fit on your head.
-If you manage to get a perfect fit, the AiAiAi TMA-2 MFG4 sound pretty nice, with only a few foibles.
-No notes fall more than 10dB below others, which is surprisingly decent for any set of headphones.
-This allows you some latitude to equalize your tunes, as well as hear mixes the way they were intended to sound.
+The most crucial factor for how on-ear headphones sound is how well you can get the things to fit on your head.
+If you get a perfect fit, the AiAiAi TMA-2 MFG4 sounds nice, with only a few quirks.
+The frequency response is pretty consistent and is surprisingly decent for any set of on-ear headphones.
+This allows you some latitude to equalize your tunes and hear mixes the way they were intended.

-However, because on-ears are notoriously difficult to fit, you’re likely going to run into some issues with getting the TMA-2 MFG4 to sound the way it should.
-If you get an imperfect seal, you may wind up losing bass notes because of the poor fit.
-You can see what I’m talking about on the chart below in the pink range.
+However, because on-ears are notoriously tricky to fit, you’ll likely have issues getting the TMA-2 MFG4 to sound the way it should.
+You may lose bass notes because of the poor fit if you get an imperfect seal.
+You can see what I’m talking about on the charts below in the pink range.
 Your experience will vary based on the shape and size of your head.

 Lows, mids, and highs

-I’m a fan of the flatter (all notes the same power) kinds of frequency response, but bassheads may want to try their hands at using one of the other headphone modules that AiAiAi offers for the TMA-2.
+I’m a fan of the flatter (all notes the same power) kinds of frequency response, but bass heads may want to try their hands at using one of the other headphone modules that AiAiAi offers for the TMA-2.
 However, the upside to a flat response is clarity.
 You can easily hear things you may have missed in the mixes of your songs, and that’s a big plus if you’re a fan of older songs like I am.
-You’ll actually be able to hear the bass and lowest piano octaves in Barry White’s Never, Never Gonna Give Ya Up.
+You’ll hear the bass and lowest piano octaves in Barry White’s Never, Never Gonna Give Ya Up.

 To get the best sound of your TMA-2, make sure to find the proper fit.

-Mids see an ever-so-slight emphasis over all other notes, but that’s really not a bad thing.
-For one, it adds a little more punch to vocal features important to immerse yourself.
-For example, language will sound “off” or strange if you can’t hear the initial impact of a plosive, for example.
+Mids see an ever-so-slight emphasis over all other notes, but that’s not bad.
+For one, it adds a little more to vocal features important to immerse yourself.
 A response like the TMA-2’s will lend itself well for vocal-heavy mixes, much like the mother of the MP3: Tom’s Diner by Suzanne Vega.

-Much like mids are important for vocal clarity, highs are important for guitar, violin, woodwind, and snare drum clarity.
-While the track Lump by The Presidents Of The United States Of America has a few loudness issues, it sounds fairly clear for what it was mixed to be.
-Great job, AiAiAi!
+Much like mids, which are essential for vocal clarity, highs are significant for guitar, violin, woodwind, and snare drum clarity.
+While the track Lump by The Presidents Of The United States Of America has a few loudness issues, it sounds pretty clear for what it was mixed to be.

 Should you buy the AiAiAi TMA-2 MFG4?